QuickLogic-Corp/qorc-testapps/qf_helloworldfpga/README.rst

     | :code:`conda activate`
     |

+- Build:

   - | Build the FPGA design using :
     | :code:`ql_symbiflow -compile -src fpga/rtl -d ql-eos-s3 -t helloworldfpga -v *.v -p quickfeather.pcf -P PU64 -dump binary`
     | from this application's root directory
     | The binary will be generated as : :code:`fpga/rtl/helloworldfpga.bin`
     |

+- Flash:

   - | Flash the fpga binary using (from the application root directory)
     | :code:`qfprog --port /dev/ttyACM0 --appfpga fpga/rtl/helloworldfpga.bin --mode fpga`
     |

-- | Note the :code:`--mode` option at the end, which is now mandatory - this specifies the operating mode which the bootloader uses.
+    | Note the :code:`--mode` option at the end, which is now mandatory - this specifies the operating mode which the bootloader uses.
     | :code:`--mode fpga` ensures that the bootloader knows that only the appfpga binary is flashed, and it will load the flashed appfpga binary only.

+- Run:

+  - Reset the board, the appfpga should get loaded by the bootloader and start running.

+  - You should see the green LED regularly toggling once the appfpga starts running.